 Unlike queues and topics, applications don't explicitly create relays.
 Instead, when an application that wishes to receive messages establishes a TCP connection with Service Bus, a relay is created automatically.
 When the connection is dropped, the relay is deleted.
 To enable an application to find the relay created by a specific listener, Service Bus provides a registry that enables applications to locate a specific relay by name.

-Connecting applications has always been part of building complete solutions, and the range of scenarios that require applications and services to communicate with each other is set to increase as more applications and devices are connected to the Internet.
-By providing cloud-based technologies for achieving this through queues, topics, and relays, Service Bus aims to make this essential function easier to implement and more broadly available.
+Connecting applications has always been part of building complete solutions, and the range of scenarios that require applications and services to communicate with each other is set to increase as more applications and devices are connected to the internet.
+By providing cloud-based technologies for achieving communication through queues, topics, and relays, Service Bus aims to make this essential function easier to implement and more broadly available.

 Now that you've learned the fundamentals of Azure Service Bus, follow these links to learn more.